AnshThakur/CDT-TimeSeries/README.md

 ## Data Access
-The accompanying pre-processed data for this module can be downloaded via [canvas.ox.ac.uk](https://canvas.ox.ac.uk/courses/268831/files/7599044?wrap=1)
+The accompanying pre-processed data for this module can be downloaded via [canvas.ox.ac.uk](https://canvas.ox.ac.uk/courses/268831/files/7599044?wrap=1) It can also be downloaded from [my Google Drive](https://drive.google.com/file/d/1wXPC1brdP07Ln8rfeKrLCm-7Fg8fsBza/view?usp=sharing)

 ## Setup instructions on the Virtual Machines
 1. Load and initialize Anaconda.
 This needs to be done only once (you may not need to run this if you already see `(bash)` written in front of your prompt).